-The Battlefield series is very different to most shooters (especially on consoles).
+The Battlefield series is very different from most shooters (especially on consoles).
 It relies on teamwork to produce large scale, spectacular battles.
-There are essentially two main rules that if you follow will bring you and your team success on the battlefield.
+There are essentially two main rules that, if you follow, will bring you and your team success on the battlefield.

 - Join and cooperate with a squad.
 Battlefield has a delicately balanced class system, with different classes provided different combat roles, and only a group of soldiers will achieve long term success.
-At the start of a match you can select a squad of teammates to join.
-If you are the squad leader make sure to give orders by spotting (right bumper on consoles) objectives.
-As a squad you should then try to achieve this objective by sticking together and working as a team.
+At the start of a match, you can select a squad of teammates to join.
+If you are the squad leader, make sure to give orders by spotting (right bumper on consoles) objectives.
+As a squad, you should then try to achieve this objective by sticking together and working as a team.

 - PTFO (play the ahem objective).
 This is where many new players will struggle when adapting to Battlefield.
-Most modern FPS games are solely focused on running around a small map, racking up kills and striving for a high KD ratio.
-If you enjoy this and don't want to adapt your style that's fine but please stick to playing the mode designed for it, team deathmatch.
-Otherwise, you will have some kind of overall team objective such as: capturing flags in conquest or operations, planting or defusing bombs in rush and capturing a pigeon in war pigeons.
+Most modern FPS games are solely focused on running around a small map, racking up kills, and striving for a high KD ratio.
+If you enjoy this and don't want to adapt your style, that's fine, but please stick to playing the mode designed for it, team deathmatch.
+Otherwise, you will have some kind of overall team objective such as: capturing flags in conquest or operations, planting or defusing bombs in a rush, and capturing a pigeon in war pigeons.
 It is crucial that the whole team pushes towards this objective (in whichever manner they deem tactically appropriate) because only half of a team playing for objectives and the other half messing around will not only result in quick deaths for the headless chickens but also a quick defeat for their team.
 So, please try and play for the objective.

 Firstly, the usual problem of snipers camping.
-Yes a sniper should be stationary more often than any of the other classes but pushing up with your team and taking more risks may also bring more kills and larger impact on the game.
+Yes, a sniper should be stationary more often than any of the other classes but pushing up with your team and taking more risks may also bring more kills and larger impact on the game.
 Secondly, too many people sniping.
-If there are already a large number of snipers on your team think about whether you should spawn in as a another one.
-The tactical situation may allow it e.g. defending a fort from enemy waves.
-However, if you are meant to be capturing a fort then men are needed to push for the flags and snipers will be of limited use.
-There is no shame in not being able to quickly play sniper effectively because it takes time to get used to positioning on a large map and the long range bullet drop of Battlefield's rifles but when used effectively this class is a deadly and satisfying experience.
+If there are already a large number of snipers on your team, think about whether you should spawn in as another one.
+The tactical situation may allow it, e.g., defending a fort from enemy waves.
+However, if you are meant to be capturing a fort, then men are needed to push for the flags, and snipers will be of limited use.
+There is no shame in not being able to quickly play sniper effectively because it takes time to get used to positioning on a large map and the long-range bullet drop of Battlefield's rifles, but when used effectively, this class is a deadly and satisfying experience.

 © 2016 Sam Brind